argmaxinc/WhisperKitAndroid/README.md

 <details>
   <summary> (Click to expand) </summary>

-ArgmaX Inference Engine (`AXIE`) orchestration for TFLite is provided as the `whisperax_cli` CLI.
+WhisperKit Android is a Whisper pipeline built on top of Tensorflow Lite (LiteRT) with a provided CLI interface via `whisperkit-cli`.
+The library is built with a C API for Android and Linux.
+Please note that as the library is currently in Beta, the C API is not yet stable.

 1. Execute into the Docker build environment:
 ```
 make env
 ```

-2. Inside the Docker environment, build the `whisperax_cli` CLI using (for Android and Linux):
+2. Inside the Docker environment, build the `whisperkit-cli` CLI using (for Android and Linux):
 ```
-make build [linux]
+make build [linux | qnn | gpu]
 ```

+The QNN option builds WhisperKit with Qualcomm AI NPU support and the QNN TFLite delegate.
+The 'gpu' option is the generic GPU backend for all Android devices from TFLite GPU delegate.
+Linux builds are currently CPU-only.

 3. Back on the host machine (outside Docker shell), push dependencies to the Android device:
 ```
 make adb-push
 ```
-You can reuse this target to push the `whisperax_cli` if you rebuild it.
+You can reuse this target to push the `whisperkit-cli` if you rebuild it.
 Note that this is not necessary for Linux build.

-If you want to include audio files, place them in the `/path/to/WhisperKitAndroid/inputs` folder and they will be copied to `/sdcard/argmax/tflite/inputs/`.

 4. Clean:
 ```